Definition of “Reading”?

 1. Finger Movement

 Some students move their fingers along the line of the text.
-This finger-move habit is not good for reading.
+This finger-movement habit is not good for reading.
 The students should keep in their mind that reading is linked with eye movement, not finger movement.

 2. Head Movement

-During reading some students are found moving their heads and this movement increase when they try to learn something by heart.
+During reading some students are found moving their heads and this movement increases when they try to learn something by heart.
 The head movement is to be avoided as it inhibits reading speed.
 Moreover, the vision gets disturbed as the eyes are denied natural fixations.

-Reading is not some sort of developing the speaking skill.
+Reading is not some sort of developing speaking skill.
 It is concerned with the comprehension of the text after identifying the written symbols.
 Therefore, reading aloud or vocalizing the written text is a bad habit and this habit retards reading speed to a great extent.

 4. Lips Movement

 Many readers do not produce the words in any audible way, even then they move their lips and mouth.
 This may be called sub-vocalization and such habit is also a faulty reading habit.
 Reading should be the eye contact and activation of faulty of mind to associate the symbolics with meanings.
 It demands an understanding of the reader in the shortest way.